CIM-Ruby/week-01/README.md

     $ rvm install ruby-1.9.2-p290
     $ rvm --default use ruby-1.9.2-p290

-#### Windows

-* Pik is optional for Windows users.

-[Pik](https://github.com/vertiginous/pik) provides support like RVM.
-However, it does not have the maturity and support that you may find with the other OS alternatives.
-If it gives you any trouble you can resort to not installing it.

 ## The Kingdom of Github

 Github is an easy, and free (as long as what you are doing is public) way to share code and collaborate with others.
 It's like the Facebook of software development.